 All student and staff records will be kept securely at all times.
 Paper and electronic records will have appropriate security measures in place.
 This will ensure that confidentiality is maintained for pupil and staff records whilst enabling information to be shared lawfully and appropriately, and to be accessible for those authorized to see it.

 The student and staff records will be disposed of in accordance with the safe disposal of records guidelines.

-American School of The Hague store and use your personal data and ensure the appropriate security of your personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures in accordance with Article 32 of the GDPR.
+American School of The Hague stores and uses your personal data and ensure the appropriate security of your personal data including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organizational measures in accordance with Article 32 of the GDPR.

-American School of The Hague collect information in the form of CCTV to ensure the safety and security of students and staff.
-You have the right to access the images of you.
-American School of The Hague retains CCTV images for 30 days after which they are deleted.
+American School of The Hague collects information in the form of CCTV to ensure the safety and security of students and staff.

-If you would like to discuss anything in this privacy notice, please contact the American School of The Hague Data Protection Officer:
+If you would like to discuss anything in this privacy notice, or regarding questions about GDPR at ASH please contact: